 The mild, almost Mediterranean climate of the Algarve and the fantastic coastline of around 200 km with over 150 great beaches have contributed in making the Algarve the most popular holiday region in Portugal.
 More than 40% of the total turnover of the Portuguese tourist sector is generated in the Algarve

 The diverse landscape offers a variety of holiday options for everybody’s taste:

 - The sandy Eastern Algarve from the Spanish border to the lagoon landscape of the Ria Formosa with endless flat and broad beaches is ideal for families with little children.

-- The rocky coast of the Western Algarve between Albufeira and Lagos with dramatic rock formations, beautiful sandy beaches, hidden grottos and rocky bays has especially contributed to the Algarve’s image as perfect holiday destination.
+- The rocky coast of the Western Algarve between Albufeira and Lagos with dramatic rock formations, beautiful sandy beaches, hidden grottos and rocky bays has particularly contributed to the Algarve’s image as perfect holiday destination.

 - The lonely western coast, the so called “Costa Vicentina” between Sagres and Aljezur, exposed to the wind from the Atlantic, is popular with surfers, paraglider and other extreme sportsmen as well as with lovers of unspoilt nature.

-- Almost unknown and untouched by tourism is the undulated landscape along the lower course of the Rio Guadiana, the border of the Algarve with Spain, where only recently several golf resorts have been built.
+- Almost unknown and untouched by tourism is the undulating landscape along the lower course of the Rio Guadiana, the border of the Algarve with Spain, where only recently several golf resorts have been built.